CharlieJT/cts_housewares/README.md

 #### Login Page:

 - **Login Form** - A Login form has been added so that the user has somewhere to login to the website.
 The has a section where you can navigate to the register page & also has the fields where you can enter "Username" &  "Password" to login to the website.
 If a user enter invalid credentials, you will get flagged.
 Also both fields are required so if the user leaves any of the fields empty, they will also get flagged.

+#### Registration Page:

+- **Registration Form** - A Registration form has been added so that the user where somewhere to register for an account.
+There are six required fields, Username, First Name, Last Name, Email Address, Password & Confirm Password.
+All fields must be filled before you can successfully register, if a user does not adhere to the statement written underneath Username, they will get notified.
+Also Password & Confirm Password fields must match before a user can successfully register.
+If registered successfully, You will be notified & logged in to the account you have just created.